boilerrat/awesome-decentralized-autonomous-organizations/readme.md

 ## Social DAOs

-- [Apecoin DAO](https://apecoin.com/) - The ApeCoin community governs itself via the ApeCoin DAO, the decentralized governance framework that supports the Ecosystem Fund.
 - [Bankless](https://www.bankless.community/) - a decentralized community to coordinate and propagate bankless media, culture, and education.
 - [Friends With Benefits](https://www.fwb.help/) -  a token-gated community dedicated to fostering culture and creative agency using Web3 tools.
 - [MetaGame](https://metagame.wtf/) - A DAO building a massive online coordination game about finding the most optimal ways to play life on a personal as well as the collective level.